 Projects at the enterprise-level usually have a lot of moving parts.
 One result of this is that there are always opportunities for things to go wrong.
-Managing project expectations can be a difficult task, even for the most experienced project managers.
-Whether it’s deadlines, costs, or project outcomes, you need to define project expectations clearly and ensure that all key stakeholders agree on these before the project gets underway.
+Managing project expectations can be a difficult task, even for the most successful project managers.
+Whether it’s goals, deadlines, costs, or project outcomes, you need to define project expectations clearly and ensure that all key stakeholders agree on these before the project gets underway.
 This is much easier said than done.

 In this post, we discuss:

 - How you can set realistic expectations that all key stakeholders will be happy with